brntsllvn/donate-stock/_posts/2019-02-23-how-to-donate-stock.markdown

 - Login to your brokerage account and find the stock you want to donate (usually the stock with the biggest gains, held over a year, since they'll eliminate the biggest tax liability). **Note the acquired date and acquired price (i.e. the basis)**. <sub>Also note I am not your financial advisor and the optimal strategy for your situation might be different.
 Talk to them.</sub>

 - Go back to the broker form and enter the ticker, acquired date and acquired price.
 Do your best.
 Even if you screw up, your broker will call you to fix the problem.
 Note: Morgan Stanley does not have a place to enter acquired date and acquired price...that's fine...I've just attached a little spreadsheet in the past and they've processed it without trouble.
+Here's an example:

 {% include
     img.html